 - (2) Net premiums written is the sum of direct premiums written and assumed premiums written less ceded premiums written.
 Ceded premiums written is the portion of direct premiums written that we cede to our reinsurers under our reinsurance contracts.
 See Note 7 in the Notes to our Consolidated Financial Statements which are included elsewhere in this prospectus. - Losses and loss adjustment expenses, or LAE, ratio is the ratio (expressed as a percentage) of losses and LAE to net premiums earned.
-Net premiums earned is that portion of net premiums written equal to the expired portion of the time for which insurance protection was provided during the financial year and is recognized as revenue. - Commission expense ratio is the ratio (expressed as a percentage) of commission expense to net premiums earned.
-Underwriting and other operating expense ratio is the ratio (expressed as a percentage) of underwriting and other operating expense to net - Combined ratio is the sum of the losses and LAE ratio, the commission expense ratio and the underwriting and other operating expense ratio. - In connection with our January 1, 2000 assumption of the assets, liabilities and operations of the Fund, our Newada insurance subsidiary assumed the Fund's rights and obligations associated with the LPT Agreement, a retroactive 100% quota share reinsurance agreement with third party reinsurers, which substantially reduced exposure to losses for pre-July 1, 1995 Nevada insured risks.
-Pursuant to the LPT Agreement, the Fund initially ceded \$1.525 billion in liabilities for incurred but unpaid losses and LAE, which represented substantially all of the Fund's outstanding losses as of June 30, 1999 for claims with original dates of injury prior to July 1, 1995. - (8) Deferred reinsurance gain-LPT Agreement reflects the unamortized gain from our LPT Agreement.
+Net premiums earned is that portion of net premiums written equal to the expired portion of the time for which insurance protection was provided during the financial year and is recognized as revenue. - Commission expense ratio is the ratio (expressed as a percentage) of commission expense to net premiums earned. - (5) Underwriting and other operating expense ratio is the ratio (expressed as a percentage) of underwriting and other operating expense to net premiums earned. - (6) Combined ratio is the sum of the losses and LAE ratio, the commission expense ratio and the underwriting and other operating expense ratio - (7) In connection with our January 1, 2000 assumption of the assets, liabilities and operations of the Fund, our Nevada insurance subsidiary assumed the Fund's rights and obligations associated with the LPT Agreement, a retroactive 100% quota share reinsurance agreement with third party reinsurers, which substantially reduced exposure to losses for pre-July 1, 1995 Nevada insured risks.
+Pursuant to the LPT Agreement, the Fund initially ceded SL.525 billion in liabilities for incurred but unpaid losses and LAE, which represented substantially all of the Fund's outstanding losses as of June 30, 1999 for claims with original dates of injury prior to July 1, 1995. - of the runts o suitantiaming losses as of time 30, 1999 for claims with original cates of injury prior to July 1, 1999.
+Deferred reinsurance gain-LPT Agreement reflects the unamortized gain from our LPT Agreement.
 Under U.S. generally accepted accounting principles, or GAAP, this gain is deferred and is being amortized using the recovery method, whereby the amortization is determined by the proportion of actual reinsurance recoveries to total estimated recoveries, and the amortization is reflected in losses and LAE.
 We periodically reevaluate the remaining direct reserves subject to the LPT Agreement.
 Our reevaluation results in corresponding adjustments, if needed, to reserves, ceded reserves, reinsurance recoverables and the deferred reinsurance gain, with the net effect being an increase or decrease, as the case may be, to net income. - We define net income before impact of LPT Agreement as net income less (i) amortization of deferred reinsurance gain-LPT Agreement and (ii) adjustment to LPT Agreement ceded reserves.
 Net income before impact of LPT Agreement is not a measurement of financial performance under GAAP and should not be considered in isolation or as an alternative to net income before income taxes and net income or any other measure of performance derived in accordance with GAAP.

 We present net income before impact of LPT Agreement because we believe that it is an important supplemental measure of operating performance to be used by analysts, investors and other interested parties in evaluating us.
 The LPT Agreement was a non-recurring transaction which does not result in ongoing cash benefits and, consequently, we believe this presentation is useful in providing a meaningful understanding of our operating performance.
-In addition, we believe this non-GAAP measure, as we have defined it, is helpful to our management in identifying trends in our performance because the excluded item has limited significance in our current and ongoing operations.
+In addition, we believe this non-GAAP measure we have defined it, is helpful to our management in identifying trends in our performance because the excluded item has limited significance in our current and ongoing operations.